 Watering

-Pampas grass is highly adaptive to a range of moisture conditions but fares far better in drier conditions than in soggy, wet soil.
+Pampas grass is highly adaptive to various moisture conditions but fares far better in drier conditions than in soggy, wet soil.

 Water your plant once a week or twice in particularly hot, dry conditions for the first year.
 Depending on how much moisture you receive in your location, well-established plants might not require supplemental watering.
 If your climate is hot and dry, water once every two to three weeks.